Director of Public Health Annual Report privacy notice

 • religion

-Leeds City Council may also make videos, short film or webpage during engagement events.
+Leeds City Council may also make recordings, videos, short film or webpage during engagement events.
 The imagery created during these events may be used in the report and in future events, marketing and promotional activities.

 The above applies to use: